joshgrenon/supabase-onesignal-edgefunction/README.md

 > **Note:** This edge function uses OneSignal's REST API directly and does not require any OneSignal SDK or additional dependencies to be installed.

+For more information about the OneSignal REST API, see the [OneSignal API Reference](https://documentation.onesignal.com/reference/quick-start-api-guide).

 ## Usage

 The edge function accepts POST requests with a JSON body containing a `user_id` parameter.